 Meanwhile, during preliminary investigations of this study, we found that Zhou \textit{et al.} \cite{c29zhou2024multimodal} systematically categorized existing missing-modality learning methods as imputation-based or imputation-free.
 Imputation-based approaches compensate for missing modalities by generating data, creating features, or retrieving samples.
 Data generation methods employ generative adversarial networks (GANs) \cite{c2goodfellow2020generative} or variational autoencoders (VAEs) \cite{c3kingma2013auto} to synthesize missing images conditioned on available modalities; however, the synthetic outputs often lack clinical realism and anatomical fidelity.
 Feature generation methods predict missing modality features via aggregation mechanisms but heavily depend on existing modalities and fail to recover critical diagnostic cues of the absent modality.
 Sample retrieval strategies select similar, fully modal cases to supplement missing information, but are limited by the quality of the database and entail high computational costs.
 Imputation-free methods eschew data synthesis and instead enhance performance through multi-task learning, knowledge distillation, or robustness-oriented strategies.
 Multi-task learning introduces auxiliary tasks to promote robust shared representations but requires careful weight balancing; knowledge distillation transfers knowledge via teacher-student architectures, boosting accuracy yet risking loss of deep semantic information and involving complex design; robustness enhancement leverages data augmentation or adversarial training to improve tolerance to modality absence, but its efficacy depends on meticulous strategy and parameter selection.

 These insights motivated a comprehensive comparative study across the six methodological categories, analyzing brain-tumor segmentation under missing-modality scenarios.
 Accurate delineation of key tumor regions guides preoperative planning and radiotherapy dosage design, making high performance under modalities absent clinically critical.
-Experiments on the BraTS 2018 \cite{c32bakas2018identifying} and BraTS 2024 \cite{c36de20242024} datasets, widely regarded as gold standards, reveal pronounced differences, with knowledge-distillation methods demonstrating clear superiority.
+Experiments on the Pretreat-MetsToBrain-Masks \cite{c44ramakrishnan2024large} and BraTS 2018 \cite{c35menze2014multimodal}, 2024 datasets \cite{c36de20242024}, widely regarded as gold standards, reveal pronounced differences, with knowledge distillation methods indicating favorable performance.
 By transferring knowledge from complete-modality models, distillation effectively preserves crucial features and maintains high segmentation accuracy despite modality loss.
 Imputation-based methods can synthesize missing modalities, but the clinical relevance of the generated images remains challenging.
 In contrast, robustness enhancement and multi-task learning improve adaptability, yet still face limitations in complex missing-modality scenarios.
 These findings substantiate the advantage of knowledge distillation and provide new perspectives for future research.